Death of Paulette Gebara Farah: Discovery of her body and autopsy

 On March 31, at around 2:00 AM, Paulette's remains were found in her bedroom.
 In the leaked video of investigators, one voice is heard saying, "she was severely beaten" whilst examining the stained sheets.
 However, this statement was almost immediately refuted by General Attorney Bazbaz.
 Paulette had died accidentally due to "mechanical asphyxia due to obstruction of the nasal cavities and thorax-abdominal compression".

 An autopsy revealed that Paulette slept with an "orthopaedic cloth" over her mouth, which was placed every night to prevent her from sleeping with her mouth open; that her body was not manipulated after her death; and that she had eaten at least five hours before her death.
 The body had two segments of rectangular adhesive cloth in vertical position on both cheeks, in addition to signs of a blow to the left elbow and knee.
 The official findings, however, indicated no signs of physical or sexual violence.
 The autopsy also established that her death occurred between five and nine days before the analysis was made, establishing that she could have died on the first day.
-This was reported on March 31st, although they did not reveal the exact date and hour of her death.
+This was reported on March 31, although they did not reveal the exact date and hour of her death.

-The official report also said that no traces of drugs or toxic substances in the body that could have affected the girl's consciousness.
+The official report also said that they had found no traces of drugs or toxic substances in the body that could have affected the girl's consciousness.
 The conclusion was that Paulette "by her own means" moved on the bed and accidentally fell headlong into a space at the foot of her bed, where she died of asphyxiation, and subsequently remained unnoticed for nine days.